 The 2020-21 ACT Budget is a year late and contains little that was not made public before the 2020 ACT Election.
 2020 was a special year and the budget has finally caught up.
 Hopefully, the budget for the year 2021-2022 will bring more investment in cycling.

+The inability to shift transport investment away from roads is a concern.
 We cannot build our way out of congestion.
-Why is it so hard to break this cycle despite all the evidence to the contrary?
+We cannot break this cycle despite all the evidence to the contrary.
 The transport investment in 2020 has not changed.
 Most of the money will be spent on roads.

-It is hard to imagine how much money we spend on roads.
+So much money is spent on roads.
 Here is a comparison of the investment in road improvement (duplications and widening) with other forms of transport.
 As cyclists, we are interested in bike paths but the light rail is included, too.